metalman3797/Cura-Dremel-Printer-Plugin/README.md

 ---
 # <a name="Contributors"></a>Contributors
-Many thanks to the following users, who have helped to make the plugin better:
+Many thanks to the following users, who have contributed to the plugin in various ways:
 * [metalman3797](https://github.com/metalman3797)
 * Jean-Pierre
 * [Rally037](https://github.com/Rally037)